-Light line with small, floats, weights, hooks, and bait can help you put some excitement on the end of the line fast.
-Kids tire quickly and often give-up while waiting for lunker bass to bite.
+Light line with small, floats, weights, hooks and bait can help you put some excitement on the end of the line fast.
+Kids tire quickly and often give up while waiting for lunker bass to bite.
 Most kids would rather pull in 25 minnow-sized bluegill than wait for one trophy catch.
 Here are some tips to make fishing fun.

-A cane pole is a good way for little anglers to start fishing.
-Spincasting gear is a simple rod and reel for kids.
+A cane pole is a good way for new anglers or kids to start fishing.
+Spin-casting gear is a simple rod and reel for kids.
 The next step is ultra-light spinning gear.

 Bobbers (or floats) are used to suspend your bait in the water and to alert you when to set the hook.
 The harder the bobber is to pull under, the harder it will be to hook a fish.
 Small floats will help convince the fish to take your tasty bait and run.
 “Slip” bobbers work well for kids.
 Slip bobber rigs cut down on the amount of line needed at the end of the rod and are easier to cast.
 Small ice fishing bobbers can provide a light touch any time of year.